Week 1: Project Management¶

 In the theoretical part of the course, we learned several practical project management methods.
-For instance, the 80/20 principle — and in reality, the situation is even more extreme, resembling the 95/5 principle — which means that 80% of the tasks only take 20% of the time, while the remaining 20% of critical tasks will occupy 80% of the time.
-We also discussed how to balance demand-side and supply-side time, how to classify task priorities, and how to run multiple tasks in parallel to avoid wasting time or getting stuck in inefficient workflows.
-These ideas may seem simple, but they can help us manage our time better and clarify priorities during the following weeks of the course.
+The first is the so - called 80/20 principle, and in reality, it is even more extreme, the 95/5 principle.
+80% of tasks only take 20% of the time, while the remaining 20% of critical tasks will take up 80% of the time.
+We also discussed how to balance ** the time between the demand side and the supply side *, how to divide ** task priorities *, and how to ** execute multiple tasks in parallel ** to avoid wasting time or getting caught in inefficient processes.
+These ideas may seem simple, but they can help us better manage time and clarify priorities in the upcoming courses.

-In addition to these two main tasks, there are two other important things to complete this week.
-First, we need to read and sign the Fab Academy Student Agreement and commit it to our repository.
-Second, we need to start thinking about and writing a description of our final project, defining the direction of what we would like to achieve by the end of the course.
+In addition to these two main tasks, there are two other important things to accomplish this week: First, ** read and sign the Fab Academy Student Agreement *, and submit the agreement to your own repository; Second, ** start to conceive and write the final project description *, clearly defining the goals and directions you want to achieve by the end of the course.

-- Read and sign the student/instructor/lab agreements, and commit them to your repositories.
+Read and sign** the Student/Tutor/Laboratory Agreement**, and submit it to your repository.

-- Work through Git tutorials, learn the basic operations, and be able to manage code versions independently.
+Complete** the Git Tutorial **, master basic operations, and be able to independently manage code versions.

 1.1 Confusion and Uncertainty When First Receiving the Assignment¶